 Fundy National Park is easily accessible by car from Fredericton (two-hour drive), Saint John (1.5-hour drive) and Moncton (one-hour drive).
 The closest town to the park is the town of Alma.
 There is no public transportation directly to or from the park.
 Don’t forget to check the official site for the most current fees and admissions.

-It takes about six hours and 13 minutes between the high tide and low tide, and there are approximately two high tides and two low tides every 24-hour period.
+It takes about six hours and 13 minutes between the high tide and low tide, and there are approximately two high tides and two low tides every 24 hours.
 This means visitors are likely to expect to see at least one high and one low tide during daylight hours.
-To get the full experience, it’s best to see both tides in the same location.
+To get the whole experience, it’s best to see both high and low tides in the same location.
 With six hours in between, there is plenty of time to explore the area while you wait.

 Here you can feel like an explorer, venturing into a world that has long been forgotten.
 You can scour the ocean floor, kayak on the high tide or hike through ancient forests.
 Stand amongst the giant, silent rocks that make you feel small and insignificant.
 Now, you are an adventurer facing the power of Nature.
 How cool is that?